 Working predominantly with people looking to grow their brand and become trendsetters in their fields, Doc first identifies each brand's signature product, and works from there - building a marketing funnel leading to that product; and ultimately building the marketing suite of all the brand's other products as well.
 Significant products vary from brand to brand - it might be a series of webinars, coaching or an app, for example.
 His work has helped clients stand out in crowded industries - and HeySummit has helped Doc stand out as well.

-Originally, Doc planned to use HeySummit to organise summits.
+Originally, Doc planned to use HeySummit to organize summits.
 The transition to online summits seemed only natural - Doc was already running a podcast and had been featured on multiple video series, so he had great connections in the industry and top-notch event management skills.
 Furthermore, Doc was excited by the marketing value of online summits.
 Eventually, however, he found it too time-consuming to put it all together.
-He realised he was working round the clock to find sponsorships, or help his speakers record, edit and upload their talks.
-His speakers had their own businesses and schedules and organising a summit on such a huge scale became an issue.
+He realized he was working round the clock to find sponsorships, or help his speakers record, edit and upload their talks.
+His speakers had their own businesses and schedules and organizing a summit on such a huge scale became an issue.
 That's when Doc had an idea 💡

 "I'm already talking to people on my podcasts - why don't I just spice the audio, or create some videos from my interviews and make those the talks?"

 Still, Doc liked the functionality of HeySummit.
 For one, it automates a lot of the process - like creating landing pages and speaker bills.
-Flipping the switch on traditional summits, where organisers spend months crafting the perfect bill of speakers and topics to cater to as big an audience as possible, and use attendee numbers as a metric of success, Doc was nonchalant.
+Flipping the switch on traditional summits, where organizers spend months crafting the perfect bill of speakers and topics to cater to as big an audience as possible, and use attendee numbers as a metric of success, Doc was nonchalant.

-In fact, Doc now primarily organises summits in order to showcase the network he's built as well as present case studies from Brand Factory Inc.'s clients.
+In fact, Doc now primarily organizes summits in order to showcase the network he's built as well as present case studies from Brand Factory Inc.'s clients.
 Doc does not like hard selling, and finds that his strengths did not lie in sales.
 An avid believer in having his work speak for itself, Doc's approach is less about what's in the summit but who's in the summit.
-All the summits he's organised so far have been showcases.
+All the summits he's organized so far have been showcases.
 With no open enrollment for any of them, Doc's end goal is to get clients interested in hiring him to build their brand.

 "I've only had three summits - I build a lot on the backend, duplicate it and then turn off the enrollment.
 People see the speaker list and reach out to work with me."